<style>

 delete[] heapArray;

-Vectors: The vector data type from the standard C++ library stores elements of similar data types in an array-like format.
-However, unlike the array, the vector data type can grow dynamically.
+**Vectors:** The `std::vector` data type from the standard C++ library stores elements of similar data types in an array-like format.
+However, unlike the array, the `vector` data type can grow dynamically, similar to an `ArrayList` in Java.
 You can declare an empty vector variable and add elements as shown:

 heap_vec.push_back(1);